tikkwi/easpos-user-api/README.md

 ## NOTE

 - ### Cautions about ```Request Scope Service```
-    - While ```Request Scope Service``` provide convenient way to maintain request-specific instance, it raise tons of challenges
+    - While ```Request Scope Service``` provide convenient way to maintain request-specific instance, it raises tons of challenges
     - ```Default Scope Service``` create only once and by the time they are create ```Request Scope Dependencies``` are ```undefined``` and as ```Default Scope Service``` won't re-create instance, these will be ```undefined```